sdrasco/CANSLIM/README.md

 ### **Code Structure**
 The project is just getting started.
 It currently consists of the following parts:
 - **`data/data_fetcher.py`:** Automates downloading daily aggregate stock data from Polygon.io's S3-compatible flat files.
-Files are only downloaded if they don't already exist locally.
+Files are downloaded and stored locally in Feather format for faster processing.
-- **`data/data_processor.py`:** A script for loading, exploring, and preprocessing the downloaded data.
+- **`data/data_processor.py`:** A script for loading, exploring, and preprocessing the Feather-formatted data.
 It generates basic visualizations, such as average volume over time.
 - **`config/settings.py`:** Stores configuration parameters such as API keys, file paths, and date ranges.
 - **`main.py`:** An execution script that runs the others.

 ### **Downloaded Data**
 The `day_aggs_v1` dataset running from September 1, 2003, to the present has been pulled and stored locally.
-It isn't kept here on github due to licenseing (and size), but any polygon API tier can access to it.
+It isn't kept here on GitHub due to licensing (and size), but any Polygon API tier can access it.
 The data is organized in the following directory structure:

 ```
 data/
 └── us_stocks_sip/
-    └── day_aggs_v1/
+    └── day_aggs_feather/
         ├── 2003/
         │   └── 09/
-        │       ├── 2003-09-10.csv.gz
+        │       ├── 2003-09-10.feather
-        │       ├── 2003-09-11.csv.gz
+        │       ├── 2003-09-11.feather
         │       └── ...
         ├── 2004/
         │   └── ...
         └── 2024/
             ├── 10/
-            │   ├── 2024-10-01.csv.gz
+            │   ├── 2024-10-01.feather
-            │   ├── 2024-10-02.csv.gz
+            │   ├── 2024-10-02.feather
             │   └── ...
             └── 11/
-                ├── 2024-11-01.csv.gz
+                ├── 2024-11-01.feather
                 └── ...
 ```

 ### **Data Fetching Logic**
-- Files are downloaded only if they don't already exist locally.
+- Files are downloaded only if they don't already exist locally in Feather format.
-- The directory structure is identical to Polygon.io's flat file hierarchy, from which the data was obtained.
+- The directory structure mimics Polygon.io's flat file hierarchy, but files are stored in Feather format for improved speed and efficiency.
-- Data is downloaded incrementally.
+- Data is downloaded incrementally, starting from the most recent local file.

 ## Using the Virtual Environment (`venv`)